 The Mavic Air 2 has a longer battery life too (34 minutes) and in Sport mode it rips across the sky at up to 42.5mph – that’s fast!
 It also features three-way obstacle avoidance, improved APAS (Advanced Pilot Assistance System) for smoother manoeuvrability around obstacles and a new soon-to-be included flight safety measure called AirSense which informs the drone pilot of any aircraft in the vicinity.

 For this writer, the little Mavic Mini is still number one simply because it’s the drone I’m more likely to reach for on a regular basis and not require a licence for, but for sheer outright video and photographic quality, this is inarguably the model to get.
-At just £769, it’s a veritable bargain.
+Head to our Mavic Air 2 review for more info.